Brooks Range Mountains

 Mount Sukakpak

-The immense expanse of the Brooks range contains an amazing array of mountain peaks, most of which require access via airplane or river to witness.
-However, within view of the road, there are many dramatic mountain scenes.
-Mount Sukakpak is known for its distinctive shape and changing appearance since it can be viewed from the three different angles due to the winding road.
+The immense expanse of the Brooks range contains a fantastic array of mountain peaks, most of which require access via airplane or river to witness.
+However, within the view of the road, there are many dramatic mountain scenes.
+Mount Sukakpak is known for its distinctive shape and changing appearance since it can be viewed from three angles due to the winding road.

 Mount Snowden